minprog/platforms/code_tools/3 testers/theory/index.md

 Let's automate this.
 Now there are many things to test when it comes to software.
 Here's a quick overview:

 * Does the program do what we want it to do?
 Testing for this is called functional testing.
 * But we might also be interested in performance metrics or security concerns.
 Things that aren't directly tied to functionality.
-Unsuprisingely, this is called non-functional testing.
+Unsurprisingly, this is called non-functional testing.

 There exists several strategies to go about testing: